-Share your Quest 2 footage without having to stick it on Facebook
+How to record and share Oculus Quest 2 videos and screenshots

 Once you make sure that your headset is listening for commands (see above), you can quickly start and stop a video clip in-game.

-- Say "Start recording".
+2. "Start recording."
 The voice assistant should respond, followed by a blinking red light.

-- Once you've finished recording, double-tap the Oculus button again and say "Stop recording".
+3. Once you've finished recording, double-tap the Oculus button again and say "Stop recording."

 Using Casting